 ਆਸਟ੍ਰੇਲੀਅਨ ਸਿੱਖ ਹੇਰਿਟੇਜ ਐਸੋਸੀਏਸ਼ਨ ਦੇ ਸ. ਤਰੁਨਪ੍ਰੀਤ ਸਿੰਘ ਨੇ ਐੱਸ ਬੀ ਐੱਸ ਪੰਜਾਬੀ ਨਾਲ ਗੱਲ ਕਰਦਿਆਂ, ਆਸਟ੍ਰੇਲੀਆ ਵਿਚ ਵੱਸੇ ਇਸ ਪੰਜਾਬ ਬਾਰੇ ਹੋਰ ਜਾਣਕਾਰੀ ਦਿੱਤੀ. ਇੰਟਰਵਿਊ ਸੁਣੋ.

 Situated at the border of Queensland and Northern Territory, is the land called Punjaub, with an area covering 446 sq miles or 715 sq kilometres.
 It was given the name Punjaub in the 19th century, and is still goes by the same name.

-Several newspaper items preserved in Australia's national archives show that the area was formally named Punjaub in 1880, and it was specifically given this name because, much like the Indian state of Punjab, it had five rivers that flowed through it - Logan, Albert, Pimpania, Coomera and Nerang.*
+Several newspaper items preserved in Australia's national archives show that the area was formally named Punjaub in 1880, and it was specifically given this name because it had five rivers that flowed through it - Logan, Albert, Pimpania, Coomera and Nerang.*